Video Email Marketing: How to Set Yourself Apart in The Inbox

-If you’re in an industry in which visuals are important — think retail, real estate, electronics — use video in email to showcase the goods.
-By the way, if you are in real estate, video is a must: Stats show that listings with video get a whopping 400 percent more inquiries.
+If you’re in an industry in which visuals are important—think retail, real estate, electronics—use video in email to showcase the goods.

 Whether you’re promoting the latest in technology, house listings, or dresses, a quick video clip can help customers better envision what they’re purchasing.

-Take a look at how TechCrunch gives a demonstration/review of the features of the Apple watch.
+Take a look at how TechCrunch gives a demonstration and review of the features of the Apple watch.

-If you’re in the retail industry, this next video can help you envision how you can use a brand advocate (one of your loyal customers), a sales rep, or a model to reveal the latest trends.
+If you’re in the retail industry, envision how you can use a brand advocate (one of your loyal customers), a sales rep, or a model to reveal the latest trends.
 Simply use a quick introduction and get someone to model the latest styles in your shop.

 Don’t overthink it.
-Shoot video of clients responding to a question about their experience with you as this real estate agent did with his clients.
+Shoot a video of clients responding to a question about their experience with you like this real estate agent did with his clients.

 Another bonus?
 By showcasing your clients, you can ensure that they will share the videos with their friends.
 (Who wouldn’t?)
-In a business like real estate, those type of referrals are essential.
+In a business like real estate, those types of referrals are essential.

 Always think of providing value or entertainment when producing video email marketing campaigns.
 If your industry is constantly evolving, keep subscribers informed of the latest updates by interviewing experts within your company or industry.

-Give your users an idea that a video is included in your email as a way to boost email open rates.
-Simply add the word “video” in parentheses after a short subject line.
-Use A/B testing to confirm that the use of videos boosts open rates.
+Give your users the idea that a video is included in your email as a way to boost email open rates.
+Simply add the word “video” in parentheses after a short subject line to confirm that the use of videos boosts open rates.

 In most cases, videos should not run longer than 30 seconds to 2 minutes.
 However, if you’re doing a tutorial for bottom-of-the-funnel marketing initiatives, go ahead and extend the length to about 30 minutes to 45 minutes.
 If the tutorial requires more time, consider breaking the video tutorial into a Part I and a Part II.

-This tutorial by Evernote shows how a tutorial can be pretty straightforward while providing valuable information that will benefit users.
+This video by Evernote shows how a tutorial can be pretty straightforward while providing valuable information that will benefit users.
 It’s under 3 minutes long.

 Remember not all marketing materials are about your company.
 Or at least they shouldn’t be.
 Highlight your community projects to raise awareness about a good cause.

-A hospital in Texas regularly uses video to explain medical procedures to its clients but recently put a feel-good video that highlighted children battling cancer.
+A hospital in Texas regularly uses video content to explain medical procedures to its clients but recently put a feel-good video that highlighted children battling cancer.
 Not a lot of bells and whistles but quite effective.
-And, of course, this one had a lot of shares for good reason.

 As with all content, your video email marketing campaigns should include CTAs to encourage users to watch the video (i.e. some indicator of what’s coming) as well as a CTA within the video to guide them to the next step of the customer’s journey.